 Less aggressive factors are consumer confidence, the strength of other currencies, investor speculation and day-to-day news about natural disasters, elections and new government policies.

 When exchanging Australian dollars for Malaysian ringgits, find a provider that offers two-sided quotes to understand the spread they charge.
 If they show you only the buy or sell rate — but not both — consider looking elsewhere.
-Ultimately, the closer you can get to the mid-market rate, the better the deal.
+The closer to the mid-market rate the better the deal.